Arun-Karunakaran/ansible-subsystem-ctrl/README.md

-# configure_environments
+# Ansible server controller setup guide:

-This demos the setup of ansible on a linux RHEL environment which can be used for automating the software provisioning or configure environments with prerequisite setup of softwares on a test/build environments.
+This demos the setup of ansible server on a linux RHEL environment which can be used for automating the software provisioning or configure environments with prerequisite setup of softwares on a test/build environments.
 This sample code demos how to configure the system environment variables, modify the registries and install the prerequisite softwares conveniently on a remote windows platform in a quick timespan.
 This code can be extended to have support for other platforms as well.

 **Current sample code supports for below platforms:**<br />
 1. windows 10